 There are many things that can set you apart from other poker players.
 One of them is the ability to understand that the more players you’re up against, the bigger the possibility that one of them will have a stronger hand.
 You find yourself in situations where a well-timed bluff could secure you the win.

-But what is the purpose of bluffing in a game of poker?
 To keep it short, poker players are basically trying to get their opponent to fold the best hand.
 It’s quite simple, right?
 Typically, in most poker games, the majority of your hands won’t be good.
 They might be so scrappy that you’ll want to fold before the flop.
 If that’s the case, bluffing can become a very important tool.
 It’s sort of a lifeline that can give you a second chance to win.

 It's important to consider how your play looks to your opponent if you wish to convince them that you hold cards that will beat them.
 If you actually were holding the cards you want them to think you hold, would you have played the way you did?
 Is your ‘story’ believable enough?